nimitji/nimitji/README.md

 - 👋 Hi, I’m @nimitji
-- 👀 I’m interested in creating not only softwares instead compelet ecosystems
+- 👀 I’m interested in creating not only softwares instead complete ecosystems
-- 🌱 I’m currently learning and experiencing the Flutter and Dart
 - 📫 How to reach me nimitji@gmail.com

 <!---